dcole9/Hydroponic_Soybean_Data/README.md

 pH Data: Includes data on each replicate's pH value before and after adjustment.
 Acid added is in mL of stock solutions and NaOH added is in grams.

+Stats_Results: Includes outputs for the statistical analysis of the study.

 Citations:

 Hoagland, D.R.; Arnon, D.I.; _The Water-Culture Method for Growing Plants Without Soil_; California Agriculture Experiment Station Circular 347-2; University of California College of Agriculture: Berkeley, CA, USA, 1950.